TESTING TOOLS INTERVIEW QUESTIONS PART 1

 1. What is Software testing?

 Software testing involves evaluating and verifying a software product’s functionality.
-Basically, it checks whether the software product matches anticipated requirements and makes sure it is defect-free.
+It checks whether the software product matches anticipated requirements and makes sure it is defect-free.
 It can be said that testing enhances the quality of the product by preventing bugs, reducing development costs, and reducing performance issues.

 2. What are the different types of testing?